keyforgerules/keyforgerules.github.io/README.md

 **“Action:”** abilities and **“Omni:”** abilities.

 * When a player uses an artifact, they exhaust the card and then resolve its abilities.
-* A player can only resolve an **“Action:”** ability if it is on a card that belongs to the active house.
+* A player can only use an **“Action:”** ability if it is on a card that belongs to the active house.
 * A player can resolve an **“Omni:”** ability even if it is on a card that does **not** belong to the active house.
 * Some artifacts require that they be sacrificed as part of the cost of using them.
 When an artifact is sacrificed, it is placed in its owner’s discard pile.
 A player must still exhaust such an artifact when using it.
 * Artifacts cannot be used to reap or to fight.